Bacon Curing – a historical review.

 Salt with a little bit of saltpeter

-Salt naturally contains nitrate and in very rear occasions, even a tiny amount of nitrites.
-Sea salt has all the minerals and chemical elements of the earth washed into it by rain.
 Some cultures discovered that particular salts, mined from specific locations in dry regions, had far more of this “special power”, endowed with a peculiar bitter taste and a greater ability to bring about this reddish/ pinkish colour.
+The overwhelming preponderance of evidence, however, I believe, points to the desert regions of Western China.

-The earliest form of dry curing was done with a mixture of salt and saltpeter, liberally rubbed over the meat.
+Dry curing of meat changed from salt only to a mixture of salt and saltpeter, liberally rubbed over the meat.
 As it migrates into the meat, water and blood are extracted and drained off.
 The meat is usually laid skin down and all exposed meat are plastered with a mixture of salt and saltpeter.
 Pork bellies would cure in approximately 14 days.
 (3) (Hui, Y. H., 2012: 540)

 Salt, saltpeter and sugar